Hardware On Demand

 Please refer to Rescale Job Service Level Agreement (SLA) here

 If you do decide to use On Demand mode, when there is a green "i" symbol following the option, this indicates that your job will run immediately in a On Demand mode.

 When this symbol is yellow, your job may experience a queuing period prior to execution.

-After submitting a On Demand job, while it is queued and prior to that job being launched, you can elect to upgrade your job to Instant mode on the Status page.
+After submitting a On Demand job, while it is queued and prior to that job being launched, you can elect to upgrade your job to On Demand Pro mode on the Status page.

 The job described in this example was started with On Demand while showed a yellow status.
 After this job was submitted, it was queued.
 The queued status is brought to your attention at the top-left of the Status page and in the Status page Job Log, shown below.
 Notice the Run It Now button at the top-right of the Status page.

-This feature allows you you to change your job priority from On Demand to Instant.
+This feature allows you you to change your job priority from On Demand to On Demand Pro.
 The job, which was previously queued in a On Demand state, now satisfies the preconditions for launch and the cluster is started.
-If you were to go back to the Hardware page, the core type selection will show that Instant has been selected.
+If you were to go back to the Hardware page, the core type selection will show that On Demand Pro has been selected.